 I find that this is the thing people are most often to forget.
 Your hot in the city and you can’t even think about wearing a sweater!
 But it cools off at night in a big way and you’ll be so happy you packed something warm.
 Honestly you could get away with a simple sweatshirt or hoodie, but a nice sweater will also work.

 I personally live in my Barefoot Dreams Cardigan – it’s so so soft and cozy!
 As an added bonus, it doesn’t wrinkle in your suitcase which is of course an advantage.
-My other favorite is this cozy Vince cardigan.
-LOVE.
-It’s long and lean and basically a socially-acceptable bathrobe.
+My other favorite is any of Vince’s cardigans.
+They’re all so soft (especially the cashmere) and the longer ones feel like a luxe bathrobe which is how I aspire to live.

 A classic striped tee